 - 1. The design consists of multiple components/subsystems that each utilize distinct scientific, mathematical, or engineering principles.
-This is because the project has six different subsystems in the form of our GPTs, and each subsystem requires significant software development to complete. - 2.
+This is because the project has three different subsystems in the form of our GPTs, and each subsystem requires significant software development to complete. - 2.
 The problem scope contains multiple challenging requirements that match or exceed current solutions or industry standards.
-There is currently no published software that accomplishes all of the functions of our project.
+There is currently no published software that accomplishes all of the functions of our project. - 3.
+Since this project is a combination of power systems and software engineering, integration will be a challenge we must face.
+Each team member will be responsible for their own section of the project, then the team will integrate everything together.